ElWanderer/kOS_scripts/README.md

 ### Documentation

 To keep the file-sizes down, most of the code is uncommented and many function parameters have very short names.
-There is currently an open issue for filling out the documentation directory with detailed descriptions.
+Everything is documented separately in the documentation directory.

 ### About

 Written for kOS v1.0.1 and KSP v1.1.3.

-Most of the code has been written in kOS v0.17-v0.19, but I've updated it to take advantage of new features each time that kOS has been upgraded.

 ElWanderer / Geoff Banks